connorkasarda/bot-gym/README.md

 ## Design Choices
 - [x] This project will be constructed using JavaScript, CSS, and HTML
+- [ ] Decide what functionalities are created from scratch or derived from libraries (ex: collision detection, neural networks, etc.)

 ## Milestones
 - [ ] Create simple interface and graphics as a first step